Using images in content

 Using complex images in content

-Only use an image if it helps people understand the content or service.
-Before using an image, read Before you use images in web content.
+Only use complex images when they help people understand the content or service.
+Read Before you use images in web content.

 On this page